 I frequently leave these compensating stitches until later, preferring to continue the pattern sequence without interruption.

-As most blackwork tends to be monochromatic, tonal contrast is essential.
+As most blackwork is monochromatic, tonal contrast is essential.
 Using the right tones can make or break a design.

-You could compare blackwork with a pen and ink drawing, where tones are built up with lines and cross-hatching.
+You could compare blackwork with a pen and ink drawing, where you build up tones with lines and cross-hatching.

-The darkest areas of a drawing may even be solidly inked in; an effect that can be imitated in a blackwork design by using cross stitch.
-The lightest areas, by comparison, can be left completely empty, as I have done for the tusks on my blackwork elephant, which you can view by clicking on the image in the right column of this page.
+You may even solidly ink in the darkest areas of a drawing; an effect that you can imitate in a blackwork design by using cross stitch.
+Leaving the lightest areas empty by comparison, can create contrast.
+I have done this for the tusks on my blackwork elephant pattern.

-Some patterns need to be used in a large area for the full effect to be seen, whilst others would take a long time to stitch if used for anything other than a small section of a design.
+You need to use some patterns in a large area to show off the full effect, whilst others would take a long time to stitch if used for anything other than a small section of a design.

-It is also a good idea to use fill patterns that are in keeping with the subject matter being stitched.
-For example a pattern that looks like leaves would look as strange on a fish as scales would on a tree!
+It is also a good idea to use fill patterns that are in keeping with the subject being stitched.
+For example, a pattern that looks like leaves would look as strange on a fish as scales would on a tree!